Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Related work

-The literature at the intersection of machine learning and causal inference, especially for estimating conditional average treatment effects has expanded dramatically in the past decade.
-Significant work has been done to adapt widely used machine learning algorithms to the task of estimating CATE, examples of this approach can be found in \cite{hill2011}, \cite{athey2016}, \cite{wager2018} and \cite{tian2018}.
-Alternatively, a class of more general algorithms or ``meta-learners'' has emerged which allow any data-adaptive method to be used to estimate CATE \citep{Kunzel2019}.
-Although these meta algorithms offer more flexibility in estimation their performance may vary widely based on the problem setting.
-More recently, researchers specializing in semi-parametric efficiency theory have made contributions through so called de-biased machine learning \citep{chern2021} and doubly robust methods like those described in \cite{kennedy2023}.
-Despite major advances in causal machine learning for estimating CATE, it remains unclear which of the many options should be preferred.
+The literature at the intersection of machine learning and causal inference, especially for estimating Conditional Average Treatment Effects (CATE), has expanded dramatically in the past decade.
+CATE is the primary estimand targeted in subgroup analyses, as it captures treatment effect heterogeneity across covariate-defined subpopulations.
+Significant work has been done to adapt widely used machine learning algorithms to the task of estimating CATE.
+Examples of this approach can be found in \cite{hill2011}, \cite{athey2016}, \cite{wager2018} and \cite{tian2018}.
+Alternatively, a class of more general algorithms or ``meta-learners'' has emerged, which allow any data-adaptive method to be used to estimate CATE \citep{Kunzel2019}.